meta-llama/llama-stack/docs/source/references/llama_cli_reference/index.md

 ![alt text](../../../resources/prompt-format.png)

 You will be shown a Markdown formatted description of the model interface and how prompts / messages are formatted for various scenarios.

 **NOTE**: Outputs in terminal are color printed to show special tokens.

 ### Remove model
-You can run `llama model remove` to remove unecessary model:
+You can run `llama model remove` to remove an unnecessary model:

 ```
 llama model remove -m Llama-Guard-3-8B-int8